mn-mde-edfi/MDE-EdFi-Documentation/descriptorTables/AboutDescriptorTables.md

 - **Environment**: Test Sandbox
 - **Database**: EdFi_sb24_Ods_Minimal_Template

+**Exception**: The Calendar Type Descriptor values are pulled from production EdFi_Ods_2023 until such time the recent updates are reflected in 2024 databases.

 Refer to the change/commit log in GitHub to see what the latest changes are for this set of tables.

 ## List of Custom Descriptors and Links